Helping those bereaved by suicide

 Managing a suicidal emergency

-If you walk into what seems to be a suicide attempt the first thing to manage is your own shock.
-Positive, active, immediate interventionis are essential.
-Get medical support if needed.
-Assess the degree of suicidality and maintin a safe an area as possible.
-Don’t be afraid to ask direct questions and keep with the client until their risk has decreased or they are with somone else safe.
+Don’t be afraid to ask direct questions and stay with the client until their risk has decreased or they are with someone else safe.
 Occupy the person and try to remove them from the location you found them in.

 Read More